menu icon

 Jump to Recipe

-Frozen vegetables are (in most cases) just as nutritious as fresh produce sold in supermarkets, and in some cases may be even better as they tend to be frozen ‘at their peak ripeness’.
-While they may not be the best choice for fresh salads they are perfect for soups!
+Frozen vegetables are (in most cases) just as nutritious as fresh and in some cases may be even better as they tend to be frozen 'at their peak ripeness'.
+While they may not be the best choice for salads they are perfect for soups (also including vegetable rice soup and turkey vegetable soup)!

-Ingredients for making chunky vegetable soup in individual dishes.
+Top down view of ingredients for frozen vegetable soup in individual dishes.

-• Stock: I used vegetable stock (from 1.5 stock cubes), but chicken stock will work well too if you don’t need this soup to be vegetarian.
-Alternatively use homemade fresh vegetable stock.
+• Stock: I used vegetable stock, but chicken stock will work well, too, if you don't need this soup to be vegetarian.

-• Garlic and onion granules: These add lots of depth of flavour.
+• Garlic and onion granules: add more depth of flavour.

 Can I use fresh vegetables instead of frozen